MuhammadManan/Namaste-React/README.md

   - useState() - use to give superpower to create local state variable, never create outside the component.
     - never create usestate() hook inside the if/else.(conditioin).
+      - nor inside in loop
+      - nor inside in function.
     - whenever a State variable updates, react re-renders the component because React keep an eye on the State variable | track it.
   - useEffect() : is called after the component Render (- dependency array change the behavior of useEffect)
     - if no dependency array => useEffect is called on every rendering of the component